ARMmbed/BLEIntros/Docs/AdvSamples/InputButton.md

 		&buttonPressed, GattCharacteristic::BLE_GATT_CHAR_PROPERTIES_NOTIFY);
 ```

-Notifications are a good way to establish asynchronous updates, so that the app doesn’t have to keep checking the BLE device; the device will let the app know if there’s anything new.
+Notifications are a good way to establish asynchronous updates.
+With these updates, the app doesn’t have to keep checking the BLE device.
+Instead, the device will let the app know if there’s anything new.
 This helps the BLE device keep its energy usage down.

 ##Constructing the Button Service

-The ``buttonState`` characteristic can be used to construct a ``GattService`` called ``buttonService``.
-We use a bit of C/C++ syntax to create a one-element array, using an initializer list of pointers to ``GattCharacteristics``.
+We can use the ``buttonState``to construct a ``GattService`` called ``buttonService``.
+We use a bit of C/C++ syntax to create a one-element array, using an initialiser list of pointers to ``GattCharacteristics``.

-This service can then be added to the BLE stack using ``BLEDevice::addService()``.
+We can then add the service to the BLE stack using ``BLEDevice::addService()``.

 ```c